thoughtspot/thoughtspot.github.io/_admin/users-groups/add-user.md

 ---
 title: ["Create, edit, or delete a user"]
-last_updated: 11/05/2021
+last_updated: 10/08/2019
 summary: "For each unique person who accesses ThoughtSpot, you must create a user account.
 When you create a user manually in ThoughtSpot, you continue to manage that user in ThoughtSpot."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-{% include content/liveboards-announcement.md %}

-You can create users directly in ThoughtSpot, or import users and user groups through SAML or similar protocols.
+You can create users directly in ThoughtSpot, or import users and user groups through LDAP or similar protocols.

-For users who have access through SAML, the SAML installation manages all user information.
+For users who have access through LDAP, the LDAP installation manages all user information.

 {: id="add-user"}
 ## Create a user in ThoughtSpot